 After apprenticing at well-known Budapest restaurants, two young, local chefs, Andor Giczi and Szabolcs Nagy, decided to venture out on their own in 2014.
 The fruit of their labor is Fricska, a Bib Gourmand-awarded restaurant specializing in updated Hungarian dishes.
 Fricska is located in a remote part of the city's party district, inside a subterranean space that feels cozy and inviting despite the lack of windows. .

-Balázs Pethő, the executive chef of family-run Csalogány 26 Restaurant, was one of pioneers behind Hungary's current food revolution.
+Balázs Pethő, the executive chef of family-run Csalogány 26 Restaurant, was one of the chefs who pioneered Hungary's contemporary food revolution.
 A whole crop of younger cooks, many of them established head chefs now, learned the ins and outs of haute cuisine under Pethő's tutelage at a time when comically backward, communist-era kitchen practices reigned supreme.
 Pethő's exceptional skills best show through in his eight-course dinner tasting menu at Csalogány 26. .

 The term “modern Hungarian food” has been thrown around haphazardly over the last few years in Budapest.
 It’s a catch-all phrase that too many restaurants relegate to an excuse for charging higher prices.
 At its best, however, it’s a delicious coming-together of traditional recipes, local ingredients, visual dishes, and a nod to the 21st century.
 Thankfully, this is the case at Paletta, a restaurant in Budapest’s District 9, a bit outside the city center.